 In February 2016, Assistant District Attorneys Tammy Meade and Deb Smith, under the leadership of District Attorney General Glenn Funk, created an innovative intervention court titled Cherished H.E.A.R.T.S.
-This court was created in response to a clear social issue where survivors of human trafficking were caught in a criminal cycle due to their traumatic experiences, Public Defender's Office, the Office of criminal records and, for some, substance abuse disorder.
+This court was created in response to a clear social issue where survivors of human trafficking were caught in a criminal criminal records and, for some, substance abuse disorder.
 This court is open to all women, men and transgendered survivors of human trafficking and is one of the few trafficking courts in the country.
 The program is voluntary and participants agree to a twenty four month supervision.
 When the survivor successfully completes the program, their offense(s) may be dismissed and expunged at no expense.